plblum/jivs/README.md

 -   <a href="#inputvalidators">`InputValidator class`</a> -- Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.

-- [`ValidationServices class`](#validationservices)-- Provides dependency injection and configuration through a variety of services and factories.
+- <a href="#validationservices">`ValidationServices class` </a> -- Provides dependency injection and configuration through a variety of services and factories.
 This is where much of customization occurs.
 Here are several interfaces supported by ValidationServices which empower Jivs.
 	- `IDataTypeFormatter` -- Provides localized strings for the tokens within error messages.
 For example, if validating a date against a range, your error message may look like this: "The value must be between {Minimum} and {Maximum}."
 With a Date-oriented DataTypeFormatter (supplied), those tokens will appear as localized date strings.
 	- `IDataTypeConverter` -- For these use cases:
 		+ Changing an object value into something as simple as a string or number for Conditions that compare values.
 The JavaScript Date object is a good example, as you should use its getTime() function for comparisons.